Emergency at Ben Gurion

 The first 60 minutes: a quick checklist

-- Stay calm and ask for the reason for the delay.
+- Stay composed and ask for the reason for the delay.

 - Keep documents accessible and answers consistent.